NOTE, THROUGHOUT THE WEBSITE, LINKS WILL BE DENOTED IN RED & UNDERSCORED

 The practice of group planning for funeral arrangements started early in the 1900s in the Northwestern United States; members of the Farm Grange organization formed burial co-ops.

 From there, the idea spread to cities, often under church leadership.
 The People's Memorial Association of Seattle, organized in 1939, was the first such urban group.
-Success with cooperating funeral director helped to advance the whole movement.
+Success with cooperating funeral directors helped to advance the whole movement.

-- Most affiliates are non-profit and completely run by volunteers.
+Most alliances are non-profit and completely run by volunteers.
 A few large societies pay a small stipend to their secretary and treasurer.

-- The local Funeral Consumers Alliance of the Hudson Valley1 was established in 1962.
+The local Funeral Consumers Alliance of the Hudson Valley1 (FCAHV) was established in 1962.
 We are still non-profit and completely managed by volunteers.

 1 Name change from the Mid-Hudson Memorial Society in November 2009.